eth-educators/ethstaker-guides/security-maintenance.md

 **Risks**

-* Unauthorized or unintented remote access to your machine.
+* Unauthorized or unintended remote access to your machine.

 ## Securing the machine you use to remote connect with

 **Risks**

-* Unauthorized or unintented remote access to your machine.
+* Unauthorized or unintended remote access to your machine.

 ## Performing your system updates regularly